-In addition to the required screening and preventative programs, the hospital also participated in numerous health fairs, lectures, and special events.
-These activities enhance our prevention strategies with the intent to minimize the number of people diagnosed with various cancers.
-Through these activities we disseminate information about the importance of leading a healthy lifestyle through nutritious eating and regular exercise, as well as offering literature about important cancer screenings.
-The tables below highlight 2016 activies.
+In addition to the required screening and preventative programs, the hospital also participated in numerous health fairs, lectures, special events and targeted health promotions.
+These activities enhance our prevention strategies aimed at minimizing the number of people diagnosed with cancer, particularly late-stage cancers.
+Through these activities we disseminate information about the importance of leading a healthy lifestyle focused on nutritious eating, regular exercise, avoiding high risk behaviors such as tobacco use, and increasing mindfulness, as well as offering literature about important cancer screenings.
+The tables below highlight 2017 activities.
 The screening and prevention programs are consistent with nationally recognized organizations.

-Additional Education, Prevention, and Screening Activities | 2016
+Additional Education, Prevention, and Screening Activities | 2017